-In January 2012, we traveled from Northern Virginia, to the most poverty stricken country in the Western Hemisphere.
+In January 2012, we traveled from Northern Virginia to Haiti, the most poverty stricken country in the Western Hemisphere.

 There we bought motorcycles and scouted out the coffee growing regions.
 Soon we found ourselves immersed in growing two varietals of Arabica with local Haitian producers: Heirloom Typica, and Arabica Blue Mountain.

 Being the same variety as Jamaican Blue Mountain, we found the coffee to have a sweet taste and a unique smoothness, that created a serene cupping experience.

 We took our love for specialty coffee, and our desire to create small local entrepreneurs in coffee-growing countries, and we decided to start our journey.

 Searching for more unique opportunities to expand.
 Sourcing coffee strains that others weren’t noticing.
 Creating coffee varieties that do not yet exist.

 Bringing you coffees that you have never heard of.